Jasmin1117/AOOPSRS/README.md

    <small>Figure 18: HR Dashboard</small>

 7. **System Administrator Functionalities:**
 - Description: Provides tools for system administrators to manage user accounts, roles, permissions, and access levels across the platform.
+The system admin can also process verification codes for employees when they submit a forgot password request.
 - Use Case: Organizes requirements for managing user accounts and access controls.
 - Mode of Operation: Includes secure processes for user management and access control.
 - User Class: Targets system administrators for managing platform-wide security and access policies.